splunk/observability-workshop/docs/servicebureau/billing-and-usage.md

 # Service Bureau - Lab Summary

-* How to keep track of the usage of SignalFx in your organization
+* How to keep track of the usage of Observability Cloud in your organization
 * Learn how to keep track of spend by exploring the Billing and Usage interface
 * Creating Teams
 * Adding notification rules to Teams